Shippable/docs/sources/deploy/delete_container_apps_from_orchestration_platforms.md

 ## Step by Step instructions

-##1.
-Comment out the deploy job and commit shippable.jobs.yml.
+###1.
+Locate `app_deploy_job` in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file and set `deployMethod` attribute to `remove`.

 ```
   jobs:

-#    - name: app_deploy_job
+  - name: app_deploy_job
-#      type: deploy
+    type: deploy
-#      steps:
+    steps:
-#        - IN: app_service_def
+      - IN: app_service_def
-#        - IN: op_cluster
+      - IN: op_cluster
-#        - IN: app_replicas
+      - IN: app_replicas
+      - TASK: managed
+        deployMethod: remove
 ```

+###2.
+Commit the file.

-After committing, the [rSync](platform/workflow/job/rsync/#rsync) job will run and remove the application deployed to your orchestration platform.
+Once the file is committed, the [rSync](platform/workflow/job/rsync/#rsync) job will run and remove the application deployed to your orchestration platform.

-##2.
-Hard delete the job from the UI.
+## Removing `app_deploy_job` from [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/).
+If you remove or comment out `app_deploy_job` and commit, the deployed service will also get removed.
+The job is soft deleted and to completely remove the job, you will need to hard delete the job using the steps below.

 - Go to your subscription dashboard, click on the eye icon, click on `Show Deleted Objects`.
 - Find your job in the `DELETED OBJECTS` grid at the bottom of the screen.